-More importantly, concerning financial viability, they are more affordable and offer freedom to owners seeking to reduce their risk of being tied to a mortgage their entire lives.
+More importantly, concerning financial viability, they are more affordable and offer freedom to tiny house owners seeking to reduce their risk of being tied to a mortgage their entire lives.

 After all, one of the most significant benefits of a tiny home is cost savings.
-Because the area is much smaller than your typical house, tiny homeowners have reduced electricity bills, lower monthly payments, and lesser upkeep costs.
-On top of that, the house will cost less to buy upfront or have lower rental payments.
+Because the tiny house living area is much smaller than in a typical American home, tiny homeowners have reduced electricity bills, lower monthly payments, and lesser upkeep costs.
+On top of that, the tiny home will cost less to buy upfront or have lower rental payments.

-The tiny house movement is also a greener way to live with healthier options for ourselves and the planet – making an impact for all who live amongst us.
+The tiny house movement is also a greener way of living with healthier options for ourselves and the planet – making an impact for all who live amongst us.

-Are you looking to build your own tiny house?
+Are you looking to build your own tiny home?
 Read more about how to choose the best cladding material.